home

 Posted on: 08/01/2003

-God and Your Efforts: In the Bhagavad Gita, Lord Krishna says “Bahuni me...” i.e., “Several births have passed for you and for Me.
-I remember all of them but you do not remember.”
-Sometimes the sadhana (spiritual effort) done by a devotee during this birth may be little.
-Yet God shows a lot of grace on that devotee.
-The reason for this is the penance done by that devotee during his previous births.
-Even that devotee forgets the penance done by him.
-Other devotees...
+The Gita says “Bahūni me” i.e., “several births have passed away for you and for Me.
+I remember all those but you do not remember”.
+Sometimes the ‘Saadhanaa’ of a devotee may be less during this birth.
+God shows lot of grace on that devotee.
+The reason for this is the penance done by that devotee during the previous births.
+Even that devotee forgot that penance done by him.
+The other devotees...

 Read More→